juttevijverberg/hypencoder/README.md

 - `omegaconf`
 - `datasets`

-To use Faiss you will need an additional library:
+To use Faiss you will need an additional library, this can be `pip` installed in the active environment:
 - `faiss-gpu`

 ## Quick Start